 This information gives you a head start, but it’s just that.
 As a content marketer, you need to do better than this.

-For each piece of content that you invest in, you need to know how it’s going to support your content marketing strategy.
+For each piece of great content that you invest in, you need to know how it’s going to support your content marketing strategy.
 At any point, you should be able to answer why you chose a particular topic and the results that you expect from it.

 In this post, I’m going to show you a few ways of choosing the right topics and setting goals for them.
 Let’s start with setting goals for individual content pieces.